 Low maintenance, alluring beauty, seemingly endless varieties — what’s not to love about succulents?
 One of the most popular choices of houseplants, these whimsical plants are in-style and in-demand.
-Our florists at Beneva Flowers & Plantscapes love succulents because they thrive naturally in Sarasota’s warm, sunny weather.
+Our florists at Beneva & Plantscapes love succulents because they thrive naturally in Sarasota’s warm, sunny weather.

 What’s So Special about Succulents?